-Revenue from the provision of services is recognised in the income statement for the period on an accrual basis in accordance with the tariffs established by the Company (note 16).
+Revenue from the provision of services is recognised in the income statement for the period on an accrual basis in accordance with the tariffs established by the Company (Note 16).
 Specifically:

 - Revenue from "Access charges for infrastructures and other facilities" includes the general membership fee and the fees for membership in various contract groups, and, where applicable, fees for inclusion as a clearing member.
-This item also includes income from the Company's appointment as clearing house and central counterparty for the purchase and sale of securities admitted to trading on various official secondary markets and multilateral trading and financial derivatives systems, in accordance with agreements signed (note 16). - Revenue from "Clearing and central counterparty" includes income accrued from the fees received by the Company for the settlement and clearing of futures and options on equities, the IBEX 35® index and other indices, as well as for the settlement and clearing of transactions in fixed-income securities, central counterparty clearing of transactions in equities, OTC interest-rate derivatives, energy derivatives and the maintenance of positions in all segments.
-This item also includes income from transfers and the creation and release of pledges on securities.
-The costs and expenses that the Company has incurred arising from the management of settlement incidents described in Circular 5/2016 of the National Securities Market Commission and the corresponding default penalties are charged to the clearing member responsible for the position with respect to which the settlement incident occurred.
-The costs and expenses are not recognised in the income statement to the extent that the Company is entitled to pass them on.
-However, the penalties to which the Company is entitled are recognised as income in the income statement under the corresponding heading.
-This income is accrued and recognised in the income statement when settlement takes place (note 16).
+This heading also includes income from the Company's appointment as clearing house and central counterparty for the purchase and sale of securities admitted to trading on various official secondary markets and multilateral trading and financial derivatives systems, in accordance with agreements signed (Note 16). - Income from "Clearing and central counterparty" mainly includes income accrued for: - (a) Fees received by the Company for the clearing of futures and options on equities, the IBEX 35® index and other indices, as well as for the settlement and clearing of transactions in fixed-income securities, central counterparty clearing of transactions in equities, OTC interest-rate derivatives, energy derivatives - (b) Income from the management of bad debts in the event of settlement incidents (from incident management and from repurchase or cash settlement management)